gnaadev/jerome5/README.md

 ## Setup

 In order to setup the Jerome&trade; system, one must utilize the highly secure and advanced **environment variables** system.
 Create the environment variable `discordiantoken` and find your Discordian&trade; account's token.
 Next, obtain an OpenAI Key.
 Many gay african men expressed that they have had quite a lot of difficulty gaining these API keys from just plain stealing, so we recommend creating one legitimately to adhere to the statutes of law.

+Next, utilizing the superior gay nigga intellect to open your terminal, use the command `pip install discord.py==2.0.0`